P-21 Amidate

 Overview

 P-21 Amidate is the amide-modified variant of P-21, the cyclic dipeptide derived from Selank.
-The C-terminal amidation is reported to further enhance oral bioavailability and metabolic stability beyond what the cyclic structure alone provides.
+The C-terminal amidation is reported to further improve oral bioavailability and metabolic stability beyond what the cyclic structure alone provides.

 The practical positioning: P-21 is already orally active; the amidate variant pushes that further, with vendor and community reports of higher subjective potency at equivalent doses.
 Peer-reviewed comparative data for the amidate form remains thin — most published P-21 research uses the unmodified cyclic form.